You can start as early as age 3. But it’s never too late to engage.

 Teach your kids to ride a bike?
 Check.
 Make sure they brush their teeth every day?
 Of course.
 Fight to get them into the best elementary school and hire a tutor for the college boards?
 Anything that’s needed.

-But there is one area where research shows parents are not always as proactive as they should be: money and wealth.
+But there is one area where research shows parents are not always as proactive as they should be: teaching kids about money.
 Talking about finances can seem gauche or inappropriate with children.
 Yet kids are not born knowing how to save, budget or invest any more than they are born knowing how to snowboard.

 Everyone needs to develop a basic understanding of financial matters.
 And young people who may eventually manage substantial assets need to be particularly financially literate.
 Both their opportunities and risks can be greater.
 Consider the old adage “shirtsleeves to shirtsleeves in three generations.”
 According to one well-known study on intergenerational wealth transfer, as much as 90% of the core wealth can be gone by the time grandchildren make it to retirement.1